vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

 - Finetuning specific parameters
 - Orbax?
     - Just mention?
 Or show basic use-case?
+- There is a way to bind parameters to a model, and yield an interactive model like $f_\Theta$.
+However, can't train with this, it is a static model.

 ## Conclusion
 - Less ideological, more a practical guide to use JAX + Flax + Optax